 Stay and Accommodation

-Montepulciano is a very small town but because of the rise in agritourism there are quite a lot of good hotels in town.
-Most hotels in town are converted from old villas and family homes.
-There are also a few good bed & breakfasts in Montepulciano where tourists can find clean and comfortable rooms for low prices.
-Some good hotels to try in town are Hotel Granducato, Hotel Panoramic, Albergo Duomo, Hotel Albergo Marzocco and Meubel II Riccio.
-Most hotels are located close to the center of the town and rooms are easily available all around the year.
+Montepulciano is a very small town, but because of the rise in agri-tourism there are quite a lot of good hotels in the area.
+Most of them have been converted from old villas and family homes.
+There are also a few good bed & breakfasts, where tourists can find clean and comfortable rooms for lower prices.
+Some good places to try in are Hotel Granducato, Hotel Panoramic, Albergo Duomo, Hotel Albergo Marzocco and Meubel II Riccio.
+Most hotels are located close to the town center and rooms are easily available all year.

 Eating in Montepulciano

-Montepulciano has many good options for eating out.
-The town is known for its agricultural produce and local dishes so there are plenty of good restaurants, pizzerias and bars located in town.
-Most of these restaurants serve local Tuscan dishes and the specialties are pork, cheese and a thick pasta called pici pasta.
-Most restaurants also offer excellent quality wines since the region is famous for it.
-Some good restaurants to try in Montepulciano are Osteria Acquacheta, Le Logge Del Vignola, Ristorante La Grotta, Ai Quattro Venti and Trattoria Di Cagnano.
+Montepulciano has many good options for eating out, as it is known for its agricultural produce and local dishes.
+Most restaurants serve local Tuscan dishes, including pork and cheeses, as well as a type of thick pasta called pici.
+Most restaurants also offer excellent quality wines, since the region is famous for it.
+Some good places to try in Montepulciano are Osteria Acquacheta, Le Logge Del Vignola, Ristorante La Grotta, Ai Quattro Venti and Trattoria Di Cagnano.

 Shopping in Montepulciano